salesforce/lwc-rfcs/text/0000-canonical-metadata.md

         * `<img>`
         * `<link>`
 * CSS file
-    * Tokens
+    * Custom property declaration and usage([--*](https://developer.mozilla.org/en-US/docs/Web/CSS/--*))
     * Static resources
+    * CSS imports

 ## Definitions
-* Component class: Any class declared using the ES6 class syntax and extending 'LightningElement' binding imported from the built-in 'lwc' module.
+* **Component class:** Any class declared using the ES6 class syntax and extending 'LightningElement' binding imported from the built-in 'lwc' module.
-* Static resource: For the purpose of this RFC, any resource referenced by a fully qualified uri will be considered a static resource.
+* **Static resource:** For the purpose of this RFC, any resource referenced by a fully qualified uri will be considered a static resource.
 This RFC does not attempt to analyze static resource determined at runtime, for example, by the usage salesforce scoped modules like `@salesforce/resourceUrl`.

 ## Metadata shape